wakufactory/SpatialShell/README.md

 With SPATIAL SHELL, you can develop WebXR applications on Mac/Win and run them on the HMD's browser.

+Each app can be created as a file containing a template and JavaScript code, and then launched with a command.

-It has the following characteristics
+SPATIAL SHELL has the following characteristics

  - Development PC/Mac + HMD combination
  - Thoughts on CLI shell